PRO2022-Heig/heigvd-pro-01/documentation/project management/cahier_des_charges.md

   * Recipe cooking-time under a specified value.
   * Type of meal (Asiatic, Italian, Mexican, ...)
 * Users can shuffle the search result
-* [TODO-REVIEW] User can add its own recipes (available for anyone)
-* User can mark recipes.
+* User can choose a meal provided by a restaurant

 ##### Additional features
 * Definition of the entity model
 * Research of source of data
-* There is an easy way to import large amount of data
+* There is an easy way to import large amount of data (Meals, recipes, ingredients and products)
+* There is a way to bind restaurant to meals and defined the allergens they contains
 * Samples of real data will already be available
 * There is a way to differentiate premium users from freemium ones